js216/CeNTREX/DAQ/README.md

-    label = Hornet              # name of the device as displayed by the program path = beam_source/pressure # where to store the numerical CSV/HDF data driver = Hornet             # name of the driver class correct_response = True     # for connection testing row = 0                     # row in the main program to place the controls in column = 0                  # column for the same
+    label = Hornet              # name of the device as displayed by the program path = beam_source/pressure # where to store the numerical CSV/HDF data driver = Hornet             # name of the driver class constr_params = COM_port    # parameters to be passed to the driver constructor correct_response = True     # for connection testing row = 0                     # row in the main program to place the controls in column = 0                  # column for the same